-01Home Business Tax Deductions
+Home Business Tax Deductions

-02Scientific Research and Experimental Development Tax Credits
+Scientific Research and Experimental Development Tax Credits

-03Allowable Reserves as an Income Tax Deduction
+Allowable Reserves as an Income Tax Deduction

 You can deduct an amount for a reserve, contingent account, or a sinking fund as long as the Income Tax Act allows it and the amount is reasonable," says the Canada Revenue Agency's Business and Professional Income Guide.
-Generally, the amount you place in reserve has to be returned to your income the following year, although you could start/claim a new reserve that year.
+Generally, the amount you place in reserve has to be returned to your income the following year, although you could start or claim a new reserve that year.
 The Guide lists several CRA publications where you can read more about creating and using allowable reserves, including Interpretation Bulletin IT-154R, Special Reserves.

-04Investment Tax Credits
+Investment Tax Credits

 Are you aware that there are Investment Tax Credits (ITCs) for Canadian businesses that will let you subtract the cost of some types of property your small business acquired or some of the expenditures your small business incurred right off the top of the taxes you owe?

 Sure, there are eligibility rules and some of the ITCs available only apply to businesses located in particular places, but if your business qualifies, they can be a real tax break.
-Investment Tax Credits for Canadian Small Businesses provides more details.

-05Private Health Services Plan Premiums as Income Tax Deductions
+Private Health Services Plan Premiums as Income Tax Deductions

 You can deduct the Private Health Services Plan (PHSP) Premiums you pay to insure yourself or any member of your household as long as you are sufficiently self-employed.
 That means that:

-- your income from sources other than self-employment is $10,000 or less for the current or previous year;
+- Your income from sources other than self-employment is $10,000 or less for the current or previous year.

-- you are actively engaged in your business on a regular and continuous basis, individually or as a partner.
+- You are actively engaged in your business on a regular and continuous basis, individually or as a partner.

 Chapter 3 of the Canada Revenue Agency’s Business and Professional Income Guide explains how to calculate your income to be sure you qualify for this tax deduction.

 Hiring Your Spouse or Child Will Give You a Tax Deduction

-Maybe now's the Time to Hire Employees.
+Maybe now's the time to hire employees.

 Whenever you hire someone, the cost of the employee's wages is a business expense.
 The same is true even when your new employee is your spouse or child.
 The difference is that hiring your own spouse or child also gives you the chance to do some income splitting.
 By employing your spouse or child in your business, you may be able to drop your net income into a lower tax bracket, netting a nice income tax deduction.
-Learn more by reading Pay Less Canadian Income Tax With Income Splitting.

-07Apprenticeship Job Creation Tax Credit
+Apprenticeship Job Creation Tax Credit